alihammad-gist/streamy/README.md

 #### GetFirst / GetLast
-Use GetLast to get Last value passes the filter successfully or use GetFirst to get First value that passes through provided filters
+Use GetLast to get the Last value that passes all the filters successfully or use GetFirst to get the First value that passes through provided filters

 ```go
 package main